-Felix’s incredible work ethic also served him well in college, where he realized that internships were a great way to learn in a hands-on way.
+It’s safe to say, Felix’s incredible work ethic served him well in college.
+He realized that internships were a great way to learn in a hands-on way.
 He secured internships with a utility and a coal supply company on the reservation, learning key skills in distribution engineering, resource planning and strategic thinking, unknowingly paving the way for his future as an SRP engineer.

 Recruiters took notice of his proactive approach to securing the career he wanted.
 At a career fair, Felix sought out the SRP booth, having met SRP employees during one of his internships.
-The recruiters were interested, and when graduation came around in May 2017, SRP had his offer waiting.
+The recruiters took interest, and when graduation came around in May 2017, SRP had his offer waiting.

 Two years later, Felix is officially an SRP engineer, having completed his engineering rotation and is working in Distribution Engineering Support.

 Now, Felix devotes some of his downtime to helping the next generation understand what STEM careers are available to them.

 Felix has spoken at the SciTech Institute Chief Science Officers Leadership Conference at ASU, an event SRP supports.
 He also speaks to at-risk students in Maryvale, sharing his story and the lessons he has learned along the way.

 “I put myself in their shoes and remember what it was like to not be sure,” he said.
 “I tell them it’s never too late to figure it out, to go back to school.
 Just start, and you’ll find something you’re passionate about.”